stistrup/rme-control-cli/README.md

 # RME Control CLI
 ### Simple cli wrapper for controling RME Babyface Pro

 A CLI for controlling the RME Babyface Pro audio interface on Linux.
+I've perpously left out the controls available for the Babyface as this is what i use.
+But if any of you use this tool, and would want those extra routing etc, create an issue and i'll probably include it.

 #### Usage
 ```